Keep Your Herbs from Freezing over the Winter

 Tips and Instructions

-- 1There are perennial herbs that overwinter well.Examples are chives, oregano, lavender, and thyme.
+- 1Examples are chives, oregano, lavender, and thyme.
 But in areas where winter is extremely cold, add, for extra protection, two to three inches thick layer of shredded bark mulch.
 The herb roots will be less likely to heave out of the ground, desiccate, and then die because of the presence of the bark mulch.
-It will thus prevent the ground from freezing and thawing in winter.Advertisement
+It will thus prevent the ground from freezing and thawing in winter.There are perennial herbs that overwinter well.Advertisement

 - Dig the parsley plant and make sure you take most, if not all of its root system.